AnyChart/docs.anychart.com/Basic_Charts/Pyramid_Chart.md

 The base of a pyramid is the largest horizontal line of the pyramid chart.
 In this section, we will quickly demonstrate how we can set the custom base width and invert base position.

-You can set base size in pixels or in percentage ratio.
-Use string value for {api:anychart.charts.Pyramid#baseWidth}baseWidth(){api} to define flexible base size in percentage ratio.
+You can set base size in pixels or in percent.
+Use a string value for {api:anychart.charts.Pyramid#baseWidth}baseWidth(){api} to define the flexible base size in percent.

 ```
 // set base width to 50% of the container width